Sam-Gledhill/DeadlineDeskletCinnamon/README.md

 ![config-demo.jpg](https://github.com/CodeZilla12/DeadlineDeskletCinnamon/assets/69915380/783e7994-e4f9-4ea0-ac75-8f43bf22d2e9)

 The dates as well as the number of segments can be modified via right click -> 'configure...' .
+Which then updates in real-time.
 Default settings located in settings-schema.json.

 This was a deceptively challenging project, as the existing documentation for desklet development is extremely lackluster.